qinguan/shell-scripts/README.md

 SMScripts
 =========

-some scripts with shell which may be used for system management.
+Some scripts with shell which may be used for system management.

+Bash command fc can recored the last Shell command and stored it into text.